 A simple homemade bee trap can be created by filling a basin with sugar water and a bit of dish soap.
 Place this where bees are known to gather and they’ll drown.

-Special note for ground bees: Ground bees are much easier to kill, as you can just pour boiling water into their burrow while they sleep, killing them instantly.
+Special note for ground bees: Ground bees are much easier to kill, as you can just pour boiling water into their burrow while they sleep, killing them instantly (be VERY careful doing this as it can harm nearby plants).
 Diatomaceous earth and borax are both good choices to kill bees entering or exiting their burrow.

 How to Keep Bees Away